Can I get an order of protection?

 What if I don't qualify for an order of protection?

 If you don’t qualify for an order of protection due to domestic violence, you might qualify for an order of protection due to stalking or sexual assault.
 Go to Orders of Protection due to Stalking or Sexual Assault for more information.

 Also, you might still be able to pursue criminal charges against the offender.
 Assault, stalking, and harassment can be against the law – no matter who the abuser is.
 If one of these crimes is being committed against you, you may want to report it to law enforcement.
 If charges are pressed against the abuser, a judge may be able to order him/her to stay away from you.
-You can also visit our Safety Tips page for ways to increase your safety.
+You can also visit our Safety Planning page for ways to increase your safety.